intel/xpumanager/xpumd/charts/xpumd/README.md

 * `i915`: Intel GPU plugin[^1] resource for monitoring Intel GPUs supported by the `i915` kernel driver
 * `xe`: Intel GPU plugin[^1] resource for monitoring Intel GPUs supported by the `xe` kernel driver
 * `dra`: Intel GPU (DRA) resource driver[^2] claim for monitoring (both `xe` and `i915`) Intel GPUs
+* `none`: Do not request GPU resources.
+Useful for stub-driver testing on generic clusters.

 For example: